dajiangliu/rareMETALS/README.md

 # rareMETALS
-**areMETALS** is an R-package for performing single or gene-level tests for detecting rare variant associations.
-For questions regarding the use of this package, please contact Dajiang Liu([dajiang.liu at outlook dot com](mailto:dajiang.liu@outlook.com)) or Gonçalo Abecasis([goncalo at umich dot edu](mailto:goncalo@umich.edu)).
+**rareMETALS** is an R-package for performing single or gene-level tests for detecting rare variant associations.
+For questions regarding the use of this package, please contact Dajiang Liu([dajiang.liu at outlook dot com](mailto:dajiang.liu@outlook.com)) or Gonçalo Abecasis([goncalo at umich dot edu](mailto:goncalo@umich.edu)), or follow [Feedback/Contact](<a name="Feedback/Contact"></a>).
 The same methodology is also implemented in command line tools.
 Please see [here](https://genome.sph.umich.edu/wiki/RAREMETAL_Documentation)

 ## **Table of Contents**